What I Wish I Had Known Before Starting a Healthcare Administration Career

 8. Mistakes will happen and plans will falter

-No one likes to have a plan go off the rails or see their best efforts fall flat when it matters most.
-As a highly motivated person, you’ll probably end up putting a fair amount of pressure on yourself to be an absolutely infallible rock star administrator.
-While it’s great to strive for this, the reality is that you may be put into impossible situations or won’t always have everything you need to make a perfect plan.
-Welfeld says often new administrators are used to resolving “textbook” examples of issues that are much less messy or complicated than what their real work calls for.
+No one likes to see their plan go off the rails.
+As a highly-motivated person, you'll probably put some pressure on yourself to be an absolutely infallible rock star administrator.
+While it's great to strive for this, sometimes you won't have everything you need to make the right call or find a solution.
+Welfeld says many new administrators are used to resolving “textbook” examples of issues that are much simpler than the real deal.

 Calder says it took some time to adjust to the surprise situations that could shake up her plans.

 “I had to learn to not be so surprised with daily issues, developments, challenges and opportunities,” Calder says.
 “Anything could and often did happen.”

 Healthcare management tends to get messier as more parties get involved.
 And many choices you will make as a healthcare administrator impact almost everyone.

 Calder says over time she learned to position herself and lean on the relationships and resources available to her.
 This helped her become more proactive in anticipating, preventing and effectively responding to potential challenges and issues.